Back to all posts

 β€’

 You have a Google My Maps full of places, and you want it in a spreadsheet.
-Google My Maps has no single button that hands you the whole map as an Excel file, but there is a dependable route: export the map as KML, then convert that KML to CSV.
-A CSV opens straight in Excel and Google Sheets, so this covers both.
-This guide walks each step and is honest about the few things My Maps will not do.
+There are two ways to get there.
+The quickest is to paste your My Maps link into the app, which imports the map and lets you export a spreadsheet in one step.
+That route works for maps that are public or shared by link.
+If your map is private, you export it as KML and convert that KML to CSV, which opens straight in Excel and Google Sheets.
+This guide walks both routes and is honest about the few things My Maps will not do.

 Why there is no direct Excel export

 Google My Maps is built for making maps, not for spreadsheets.
 It can export a single layer to CSV from that layer's own menu, but it has no one-click export for the whole map as a table.
 Its full-map export formats are KML and KMZ, the geographic formats used across Google Earth and the wider mapping world.
-So the practical path to a spreadsheet is KML first, then a quick conversion to CSV.
+So for a private map the practical path to a spreadsheet is KML first, then a quick conversion to CSV.
+For a public map, the paste route above skips even that.

 If you are exporting starred places or a saved list from the regular Google Maps app rather than a custom My Map, that is a different process.
 See the Google Maps saved places to Excel guide instead.